jessie-jamieson/ai_for_sec_workshop/README.md

 - Select your environment for the notebook (This should be the `.venv` folder that is created in repository directory).
 Refer to your IDE docs/favorite AI assistant to understand how to provide an existing environment for jupyter notebooks.
 - VS Code Example: VS Code will prompt you to select a kernel and provide choices.
 By default, it should look in the current directory and present .venv as an option
 - Execute the first cell to test the environment for notebook execution.
 The output is self-explanatory

+5. Download datasets from the provided Google Drive.
+Add all the datasets to the data folder